 And now I do not, as a matter of security, tell anybody in advance where I'm going specifically.

-It is it's a disappointing thing.
+It is, it's a disappointing thing.

 It's been a very, very limiting thing.

-It is a um very disappointing thing.
+It is a very disappointing thing.

-I hear all these people talk about how neat they think fame is, and I see all of these people who crave it, who want all of this media attention, and I I say to them, uh you really don't.
+And I see all of these people who crave it, who want all of this media attention.

-You not for the sake of it.
+And I say to them, you really don't, not for the sake of it.

 I mean, if what you do takes you there, there's nothing you can do about it.

-But you seek it if I guarantee you, once it happens, you're not gonna like the end result.
+I guarantee you, once it happens, you're not going to like the end result.

 It's life-changing.

-It is life-altering, and your friends won't understand it.
+And your friends won't understand it.

-They're gonna know it's just a different thing.
+It's just a different thing.

 So here's old Tony, good old Tony.

-There are things that about what he was talking about that I could say that would calm him to no end, but I can't tell him.
+There are things about what he was talking about that I could say that would calm him to no end, but I can't tell him.

-It would be violating confidences of friends of people I know and so I basically have to sit here and eat that call.
+So I basically have to sit here and eat that call.

-What he was talking about, but it's not something for me to divulge.
+I know the truth behind all of this, what he was talking about, but it's not something for me to divulge.

-It just it just isn't.
+It just isn't.

 But it isn't the way he thinks it is, is all I can say.

-We all work for somebody.
+we all work for somebody.

 That's it.

-As far as I'm gonna go, if you can figure part of it out, you can, and even then you won't know from me.
+As far as I'm going to go, if you can figure part of it out, you can.

-Come for you, is you're gonna have to wait for the rest of this from WikiLeaks.
+You're going to have to wait for the rest of this from WikiLeaks.

 Just that simple.

-Oh, you like that, snerdily like that.
+Oh, you like that?

 The regime's team is the Chicago Bears.